tiagoquin/mlg20-pw3/README.md

 For a total of 180 files.

 As we mentioned before, the model isn't really good.
 But still, we managed to get a lot of children right.
-The confusion matrix does not look "that bad" than we could expect.
-Of course, if we run multiple times, the confusion matrix might change a bit.
+The confusion matrix does not look "as bad" as we could expect.
+Of course, if we run it multiple times, the confusion matrix might change a bit.

 #### F-Score